possession-community/MapChooser-Extended/README.md

 The plugin will automatically fetch maps from these collections, create settings files for them, and make them available for voting.

 In addition, the map name (including the file name) automatically generated from the workshop may not be the official vpk name(cuz sers can freely write the title of the workshop), so it also includes a process to automatically correct it when the map starts.

-# Server commands

-- rtv [seconds] - Trigger a map vote externally that will change the map immediately with an optional seconds parameter for voting duration (useful for gamemodes like GunGame)

-# Admin commands
-- css_extend [minutes] - Extend the current map time limit mp_timelimit by minutes

-# Vip commands
-Requires "@css/vip" permission
-- css_ve or css_voteextend - Vote to initialise extending the current map

-# Limitations
- - Plugins is still under development and a lot of functionality is still going to be added in the future.
- - I usually test the new versions in an empty server with bots so it is hard to tell if everything is actually working, feel free to post any issues here or in the discord thread so I can fix them https://discord.com/channels/1160907911501991946/1176224458751627514